TylerTLe/Phase2MobileApp/adr_04_app_database_storage.md

 - *The context for this decision is the development of a calorie-tracking app that needs to manage and store various types of data, including user account information, order history, and restaurant menu data.
 The choice of a database storage system is crucial to efficiently handle these different data types.*

 ### Decision
-*We have decided to use a combination of relational databases and NoSQL databases for our weight tracking app:*
+*We have decided to use a combination of relational databases and NoSQL databases for our calorie-tracking app:*
 - ***Relational Databases:***
   - *We will utilize relational databases such as PostgreSQL to manage structured data, specifically user account information and order history.
 These databases provide a structured and organized way to store data with defined schemas, ensuring data integrity and consistency.*